 |Phone Number:||(203) 582-3786|

-Sean Doherty brings 18 years of collegiate coaching experience, including a decade at the Division I level, into his seventh season as an assistant coach on Tom Moore's staff.
-Doherty's vast coaching experience has produced seven NCAA Tournament appearances and countless all-conference players.
+Sean Doherty brings 20 years of collegiate coaching experience, including 12 years at the Division I level, into his eighth season as an assistant coach on Tom Moore's staff.
+Doherty's vast coaching experience has produced seven NCAA Tournament appearances, three respectively within the Division I and Division III ranks and another at DII, while recruiting countless all-conference players over the years.
 Prior to Quinnipiac, he served as the head coach at Salem State (Mass.)
 College for four years.

 Doherty started his coaching career at Worcester (Mass.)
 State as an assistant to Tom Moore in 1993 after concluding a solid four-year playing career at WSC.
-Doherty later served as an assistant coach with two tradition-rich Division I programs, the College of the Holy Cross (1999-2003) and Western Kentucky (2003).
+Doherty later served as an assistant coach with two tradition-rich DI programs, the College of the Holy Cross (1999-2003) and Western Kentucky (2003).